Shopify products missing in Google audit

 Yes.
 Shopify collection pages are reviewed for indexability, category copy, buyer criteria, internal links, pagination signals, and whether they help shoppers choose between products.

-Is this useful if I already use a Shopify SEO app?
+Is this useful if I already use a Shopify app for SEO?

 Yes.
 SEO apps can help with metadata and some structured data, but they often do not judge buyer intent, merchant trust, collection usefulness, app bloat, or AI answer readiness.